C4 Engine

 The C4 Engine is a proprietary computer game engine developed by Terathon Software that is used to create 3D games and other types of interactive virtual simulations for PlayStation 5, PlayStation 4, PlayStation 3, Windows (XP and later), Mac OS X (versions 10.9 and later), Linux, and iOS.

 Development history

 Development of the C4 Engine is led by computer graphics author Eric Lengyel, who is also the founder of Terathon Software.
 Although in development sporadically for several years beforehand, the engine was first made available under a commercial license in May, 2005.
 Due to changing market conditions, the C4 Engine was retired in 2015, but an announcement has been made that it is returning in 2021.

+C4 Engine version 7.0 is released on 22 March 2023.

 Capabilities and features

 The architecture of the C4 Engine is that of a layered collection of software components, in which the lowest layers interact with the computer hardware and operating system, and the higher layers provide platform-independent services to the game code.
 While a considerable portion of the engine is dedicated to 3D graphics, there are also large components dedicated to functionality pertaining to audio, networking, physics, input devices, and scripting.
 Documentation for the engine is available online through a set of API web pages and a wiki.